Frankenstein complex: History

 However, Asimov's fictitious earthly public is not fully persuaded by this, and remains largely suspicious and fearful of robots.
 I, Robot's short story "Little Lost Robot" is about this "fear of robots".

 In Asimov's robot novels, the Frankenstein complex is a major problem for roboticists and robot manufacturers.
 They do all they can to reassure the public that robots are harmless, even though this sometimes involves hiding the truth because they think that the public would misunderstand it.
 The fear by the public and the response of the manufacturers is an example of the theme of paternalism, the dread of paternalism, and the conflicts that arise from it in Asimov's fiction.

 The same theme occurs in many later works of fiction featuring robots, although it is rarely referred to as such.

-Examples of human hostility towards robots have occurred in real life; for example, in an area in which self-driving cars were being tested, the residents vandalized those vehicles.
+Examples of human hostility towards robots have occurred in real life; for example, during a test of self-driving cars in Arizona, residents vandalized the vehicles.